-If a student believes he or she does not owe all or part of an asserted unpaid obligation, they may contact the Bursar's Office.
-The Bursar's Office, or another office on campus to which the student may be referred, will review all pertinent information provided by the person and available to the campus and will advise the person of its conclusions.
+If a person believes he or she does not owe all or part of an asserted unpaid obligation, that person may contact the campus Bursar's Office.
+The Bursar's Office, or another office on campus to which may refer the person, will review all pertinent information provided by the person and available to the campus and will advise the person of its conclusions.